Divertimento for String Orchestra (Bartók)

-Divertimento for String Orchestra Sz.113 BB.118 is a three-movement work composed by Béla Bartók in 1939, scored for full orchestral strings.
+Divertimento for String Orchestra, Sz.113 BB.118 is a three-movement work composed by Béla Bartók in 1939, scored for full orchestral strings.
 Paul Sacher, a Swiss conductor, patron, impresario, and the founder of the chamber orchestra Basler Kammerorchester, commissioned Bartók to compose the Divertimento, which is now known to be the pair's last collaborative work.

 Divertimento

 The term "Divertimento" (Italian for "diversion") denotes a work primarily designed for the entertainment of both the listeners and the performers.
 The divertimento was popularized in the Classical period by Haydn, Boccherini, and Mozart.
 This is a neo-classical work constructed around modal tonalities, but it cannot simply be defined as a modernist work or a strictly neoclassical work.

 One of the most evident neoclassical characteristics is the treatment of texture.
 Frequently, a small group of soloists contrasts the whole orchestra, greatly varying the work's texture.
 This is reminiscent of the Baroque genre of the Concerto Grosso, where a small group of soloists, the concertino, was contrasted and accompanied by the tutti orchestra, or the ripieno.
 While baroque tonality comes within reach, the work is for the most part tonally modernistic.
 Dynamically, the work features sharp contrasts.
 The work also utilizes the fugal elements of imitation, fugato, and contains a three voice fugue.

-Instrumentation and Score
+Music

-Bartók's Divertimento is scored for string orchestra: Violin I, II, Viola, Violoncello, and Double Bass, all of which contain divisi sections.
-Unlike the majority of orchestral scores, the minimum number of players in each string section is specified: 6 1st Violins, 6 2nd Violins, 4 Violas, 4 Violoncellos, 2 Double Basses.
+Bartók's Divertimento is scored for string orchestra: violins I and II, viola, cello, and double bass, all of which contain divisi sections.
+Unlike the majority of orchestral scores, the minimum number of players in each string section is specified: six violins I, six violins II, four violas, four cellos, and two double basses.